njaladan/hashpy/README.md

-# hashbrowns
+# pyhash
 Collection of various hash functions.

 ## Introduction
 Hash functions are pretty interesting, but I never really understood them.
 This is just a small personal project where I'm trying to write various hash functions to try to understand them better.

-I'm writing them in Python now, but I might move into other language in the future.
+I'm writing them in Python now, but I might move into other languages in the future.

 ## File structure